 Make a meaningful connection – Become a Befriender

 Isolation can be detrimental to a person’s health.
-2.5 older people in Britain are chronically lonely and studies have shown it is worse for you than obesity and can lead to diseases such as dementia and depression.
+2 in 5 older people in Britain are chronically lonely and studies have shown it is worse for you than obesity and can lead to diseases such as dementia and depression.
 Anyone of any age can be lonely, and for some, there is no choice but to be alone through a combination of circumstances.
 The good news is with the help of volunteers, befriending projects like VCH’s Community Supporters can make a real difference.

 The Community Supporters project aims to help reduce isolation, develop self-confidence and promote positive relationships in the community through the activities of our befrienders, Hackney Helpers.
 By doing something as simple as having a conversation over a cup of tea or introducing your new friend to a local activities club, you can help maintain a meaningful connection in the community and improve isolation in Hackney.